marlenecss/agropvR/README.md

 ## STEP 5 — map indices spatially

-maps all three indices side by side for one site and month loads from local cache — no download needed after Step 1
+maps all three indices side by side for one site and month, loads from local cache — no download needed after Step 1

 ``` r